Fact Check: A Person CANNOT Vote In Washington State Using Fake Name

 Fact Check: A Person CANNOT Vote In Washington State Using Fake Name It's A Felony

-Can people in the state of Washington vote using a fake name?
+Can people in the state of Washington vote using a fake name by using a website set up for visually impaired voters to print out a ballot and sending it in?
 No, that's not true: Registered voters with impaired vision in King County, Washington, can mark and print their ballots from their home computer.
 Other counties in the state allow such voters to use touchscreens in their elections office to fill out a ballot.
 But these are all provisional ballots subject to elections office verification.
 A Washington state elections spokesperson told Lead Stories that these ballots are not counted until voting officials match the name and signature with voter registration information already on file.

 The claim appeared in a post on Facebook (archived here) on October 23, 2024.
 The text in the screenshot read: